Board of Directors

 He took a break from public accounting in 1968, and worked as the controller/assistant manager for The Dalles Cherry Growers and later as manager of a local retail business.
 He dove back into public accounting in 1976, becoming a partner of a firm in 1977, then purchased the firm in 1979.

 In 1997, Arlene Way became his partner and they operated as Williams & Way until 2004 and retired in 2005.
 In his spare time, he enjoys working in his small cherry orchard, hunting, fishing, going to car shows with his 1949 Studebaker, off road rock crawling with his 1951 Willys Jeep, and always learning more about the electric utility business.

 Roger has been an elected Representative of Subdivision 1 since January 2017.
 He is a lifelong resident of The Dalles and is a 1966 graduate from The Dalles High School.
 He received his Bachelor of Science degree from Eastern Oregon University in 1972.
 Roger is a Vietnam veteran having served with the 101st Airborne Division.
 He worked as a partner and general insurance agent with Kargl, Elwood and Geiger, Inc. for forty-two years.

-Roger has been a member of the Wasco County Search and Rescue for 11 years and is an Emergency Medical Technician.
+Roger has been an active member of the Wasco County Search and Rescue for twelve years and was an Emergency Medical Technician.